evocn/evocn.github.io/content/ideas/reviews.md

 ---

+### *The Beginner's Guide* | By Davey Wreden
+This game single-handedly restored my faith in the narrative game.
+It's very constrained, and it isn't really interested in the sorts of ludo-truth that art games tend to exploit.

+Rather, it's more like *Everyday Shooter*.
+A game which is more about a subtle feeling than any obvious truth in its mechanics.

+Every time I hear about games like *The Marriage* or *Passage* - games I'm most certainly in favor of, by the way - I think:
+"Yeah, it's meaningful, but isn't it obvious?"

+The games have a "moral of the story", which is communicated in the language of games, but it's still just a moral of the story.
+Like a children's fable.
+It's not subtle, or deep, or continually interesting.
+It's cool, and it's on the right track, but we haven't communicated subtle things like feeling through mechanics yet.

+This game, *The Beginner's Guide*, doesn't try to use the language of games on their own.
+It's whole-heartedly a hybrid project between literature and games.
+And I'd say it works wonders in that niche.

+While we still have a ways to go in developing the language of games in themselves, keep in mind, my friends, that most every film worth watching is also a script and a dance and an engineering effort.

+Good art is a mix.
+Let's not forget that in our pursuit of art in games.

+**Reviewed 5/21/2024**

+---

 ### *Everyday Shooter* | By Jonathan Mak
 This is a game with a feeling, an essence, a philosophy, and a clear passion.